 In her role as Academic Secretary, Dr. Levy-Drummer works directly with the BIU Rector.
 She is responsible for curricula, liaison with Israel’s Council for Higher Education, the Discipline Committee, managing the postdoctoral system, academic credentials, scholarships, Senate, committee protocols, academia in high school and in the community, ad-hoc committees, implementation of the decisions of the Council for Higher Education, and more.
 As the Academic Secretary, Dr. Levy-Drummer has worked to promote and arrange a number of issues, such as the 2017-2021 five-year plan, the preparation of a report on youth activities, the management of curricula, the wording of diplomas, and more.

-As a native of Macedonia, Dr. Levy-Drummer undertakes to foster academic collaborations with Northern Macedonia and other Balkan countries, including volunteering for a special project to restore the ancient and largest cemetery in the Balkans, in partnership with academics in Israel and abroad, and the Israel Ministry of Foreign Affairs.
+As a native of North Macedonia, Dr. Levy-Drummer undertakes to foster academic collaborations with North Macedonia and other Balkan countries, including volunteering for a special project to restore the ancient and largest cemetery in the Balkans, in partnership with academics in Israel and abroad, and the Israel Ministry of Foreign Affairs.